 - 1 pint whole milk or 2% milk

-- 1 tablespoon yogurt with live culture (store bought)
+- 1 tbsp yogurt with live culture (store bought)

 - Bring milk to a boil.
 Using a cooking thermomater, check whether the temperature reaches around 176-180 °F. This step is crucial as it will kill any unnecassary bacteria.
 Cool it down to 112-115’F. Set aside.